 has admitted lying under oath.
-You may give his testimony such weight as you be elieve it deserves, keeping in mind t hat it must be considered with caution and great ca re.
+You may give his testimony such weight as you believe it deserves, keeping in mind that it must be considered with caution and great care.

-You have heard testimony that have received benefits from the government in connection with the is case.
-Specifically, You may give the testimony of these wit nesses such weight as you believe it deserves, keeping in mind that it must be considered d with caution and great care.
-You have heard testimony from who each stated that he or she was involved in the commission of the alleged of crime charged against the defendant.
-You may give the testimony of these witnesses su ich weight as you believe it deserves, keeping in mind that it must be considered with a caution and great care.
-The witnesses have j oleaded guilty to a crime arising out of the same allegations for which the defendant is no ow on trial.
-You may give the testimony of these witnesses such weight as you believe it leserves, keeping in mind that it must be considered with caution and great care.
-Mor eover, the guilty pleas of these defendants cannot to be considered as evidence against the defendant[s] on trial now.
-The witnesses have received immunity; that is, a promise from the government that any testimony or other information he or she provided would not be used against hir n in a criminal case.
-You may give the testimony of these witnesses such weight as you be elieve it deserves, keeping in mind that it must be considered with caution and great car re.
+You have heard testimony that have received benefits from the government in connection with this case.
+Specifically, You may give the testimony of these witnesses such weight as you believe it deserves, keeping in mind that it must be considered with caution and great care.

+You have heard testimony from who each stated that he or she was involved in the commission of the alleged crime charged against the defendant.
+You may give the testimony of these witnesses such weight as you believe it deserves, keeping in mind that it must be considered with caution and great care.

+The witnesses have pleaded guilty to a crime arising out of the same allegations for which the defendant is now on trial.
+You may give the testimony of these witnesses such weight as you believe it deserves, keeping in mind that it must be considered with caution and great care.
+Moreover, the guilty pleas of these defendants cannot to be considered as evidence against the defendant[s] on trial now.

+The witnesses have received immunity; that is, a promise from the government that any testimony or other information he or she provided would not be used against him in a criminal case.
+You may give the testimony of these witnesses such weight as you believe it deserves, keeping in mind that it must be considered with caution and great care.